-During the financial year, the Company continued to utilise its existing revolving annual loan facilities and following a review of the available options each were renewed on broadly similar terms as the renewals fell que throughout the year.
-The Board is keen to maintain alwide range of banking relationships to ensure that it has access to a diverse range of terms and is not relationary one provider.
-The facilities provide flex bility and complement the longer-term private placement fixed term debt that is in place.
+During the financial year, the Company continued to utilise its existing revolving annual loan facilities and following a review of the available options each were renewed on broadly similar terms as the renewals fedue throughout the year.
+The Board is keen to maintain a wide range of banking relationships to ensure that it has access to a diverse range of terms and is not relant on any one provider.
+The facilities provide fiex bility and complement the longer term private placement fixed term debt that is in place.